sepidevatankhah/Kotlin-Coroutine-Koin-Clean-Arc/README.md

 Actions Status Kotlin Version AGP Gradle License

-# KOTLIN - MVVM - COROUTINES - KOIN
+# KOTLIN - MVVM - COROUTINES - KOIN - ROOM
 This is a project used to implement and explain several topics in Android Development.
 The idea is to share through different commits and branches with different implementations regarding the use of frameworks, patterns, and good practices, for now are consisted of two branches:
 <il>
 <li><a href="https://github.com/sepidevatankhah/Kotlin-Coroutine-Koin-Clean-Arc/tree/base-branch">Base_branch</a> is a simple Photo list sample that retrieves pictures from Pixabay site, it is structured according to the Clean Architecture, MVVM Pattern, Koin DI, Coroutines.</li>